continuumgroup/continuum/README.md

     CREATE DATABASE continuum;
     ALTER USER continuum WITH superuser;

 We need the btree-GiST, cube, and earthdistance extensions.
+They are included in [postgres.app][pg.app], but may not be in a package manager.
+Try this to make sure they're available:

     CREATE EXTENSION btree_gist;
     CREATE EXTENSION cube;